News

 The three editions of the Women’s Premier League (WPL) have witnessed multiple high-scoring encounters as well as some low-scoring thrillers.
 While most of the batting-friendly pitches offered blazing fireworks by the batters, some tracks also saw the bowlers take the centre stage.

-Let’s check the best bowling figures in WPL here.
+Besides the latest WPL 2026 news, let’s check the best bowling figures in WPL here.

 Ellyse Perry